AhmedAmr/yas/README.md

-# Yas - yAn aliasing manager for your terminal commands!
+# Yas - An aliasing manager for your terminal commands!

 ## Installation